Scene Queen

-Hannah Collins (born May 6, 1997), professionally known as Scene Queen and formerly RØSÉ, is an American singer and songwriter signed to Hopeless Records.
-She is known for coining the style "Bimbocore", a subgenre of metalcore with feminist themes.
-She rose to fame on the social media platform TikTok, where she has garnered over 230,000 followers as of April 2022.
-Her debut EP Bimbocore was released on April 29, 2022.
-A followup EP, Bimbocore Vol. 2, was released on November 10, 2022.
+Hannah Rose Collins (born May 6, 1997), professionally known as Scene Queen and formerly RØSÉ, is an American singer signed to Hopeless Records.
+She is known for coining the style "bimbocore", a subgenre of metalcore with feminist themes.
+She rose to fame on the social media platform TikTok, where she has garnered over 618,000 followers as of September 2023.
+Her debut EP Bimbocore was released in April 2022.
+A follow-up EP, Bimbocore Vol. 2, was released in November of that year.
+Her debut studio album, Hot Singles in Your Area, was released in 2024.

-Career
+Early life and career

 Hannah Collins grew up in Upstate New York and has lived in Alabama, Ohio, and currently lives in Los Angeles, California.
 Growing up, she and her older sister listened to emo bands such as My Chemical Romance and Brand New.
-In middle school, she ran a Tumblr blog and was a fan of scene bands such as Sleeping With Sirens, Pierce The Veil and metalcore bands such as The Ready Set.
+In middle school, she ran a Tumblr blog and was a fan of scene bands such as Sleeping With Sirens, Pierce The Veil and indie-pop bands such as The Ready Set.
 She originally intended to work on the administrative side of the music industry, hoping to land a job at Hopeless Records but decided against it.
 She left the scene movement in 2015 after feeling it had become misogynistic, focusing her songwriting on Pop, Hip-hop and Latin world but returned to the Alt movement where she encompassed all these genres into her music.
 She applied for internships at Hopeless Records 3 times.

 She self-released the single "Are You Tired?" in 2020, and signed with Hopeless Records in 2021.
 On March 3, 2022, Scene Queen released the song "Pink Rover", a song about the objectification of women and street harassment.
-On April 19, 2022, she announced that her debut EP Bimbocore would be released on April 29, 2022, alongside the single "Pink Panther".
+Her debut EP Bimbocore was released on April 29, 2022, alongside the single "Pink Panther".

 Of her creative process, she said "Before writing Bimbocore I felt like if I wasn’t exactly the way the rock industry wanted me to be I would never make it.
 It’s through this project that I’ve been able to pull myself out of that space and be unapologetically myself.
 I wrote this EP to be hyper-feminine and over the top because women have spent far too long making themselves small for other people's comfort.
 I realized that the louder I am and the more out of the box I get, the bigger the box gets, and the more room there is for other women to get inside it."